Dan Howdle | September 19th, 2023

 Sky Sports is the leading sports TV subscription service in the UK.
-Launched 30 years ago, it has evolved and changed over the years and now shows a vast amount of sport that you cannot see anywhere else, including the exclusive rights to a huge range of top sporting events around the world, from football to darts.
+Launched 30 years ago, it has evolved and changed over the years and now shows a vast amount of sport that you cannot see anywhere else, including the exclusive rights to a huge range of top sporting events around the world, from football to golf, to F1 and even darts.

 Sky Sports is, unsurprisingly, not cheap, but you do get a lot for your money.
 It is available via a Sky TV package, as a NOW TV membership, or as a bolt-on with various other TV providers, including Virgin Media and BT TV.
 In this guide, we take a detailed look at everything that’s included in Sky Sports, along with the best – and most affordable – ways to get it.